Panel finds Detroit in dire shape; up to governor to act

 The report said Detroit continues to deplete its cash reserves and faces a cash deficit of $100 million by June 30 without significant spending cuts.
 The city has long-term liabilities including pensions exceeding $14 billion, it said.

+No other American city in recent decades has faced a decline in population as steep as Detroit‘s.
+Once the fifth largest U.S. city that shined as the birthplace of the U.S. automotive industry and Motown music, it now ranks 18th with about 700,000 people.
+With the exodus of residents and jobs, the city has suffered from declining tax revenue and rising crime while saddled with the infrastructure and labor costs of a bygone era.

-Reporting By Steve Neavling; additional reporting by Karen Pierog in Chicago and Dawson Bell in Lansing, Michigan; Editing by Greg McCune and Leslie Adler
+Reporting By Steve Neavling; additional reporting by Karen Pierog; Editing by Greg McCune and Leslie Adler